Guillaume-B-Git-perso/pricer_multicurve_for_vanilla_swap_cap_floor_swaption/README.md

 # pricer_multicurve_for_vanilla_swap_cap_floor_swaption
-Multicurve Pricer for Vanilla Swaps, Caps, Floors, and Swaptions
+Multicurve pricer for vanilla swaps, caps, floors, and swaptions

 This project contains a Python notebook for multicurve pricing of interest rate instruments: vanilla swaps, caps, floors, and swaptions.